-7.5.3.2.4 Deployed/Transient to a location without fuel systems repair support capabilities (i.e., facilities, areas, trained/qualified personnel, etc.).
+7.5.3.2.4 Deployed/Transient to a location without fuel systems repair support capabilities (i.e., facilities, areas, trained/ qualified personnel, etc.).
 When deployed/transient to a location without fuel systems repair support capabilities, adhere to the requirements of the home station MEP to the maximum extent possible.
 The senior deployed fuel systems repair person shall coordinate fuel tank/cell entries with the host base Safety, BEF and Fire Protection Services, if available.
-The unit shall make provisions for at least two qualified fuel systems repair personnel are not available, a maintenance recovery team may be necessary.
-As a minimum, an Equipment Monitor/Runner shall be briefed on their duties.
+The unit shall make provisions for at least two qualified fuel systems repair personnel for fuel tank/cell entry.
+If two qualified personnel are not available, a maintenance recovery team may be necessary.
+As a minimum, an Equipment Monitor/Runner shall be selected from available on-site personnel and shall be briefed on their duties.

 7.5.4 Entry Permit.
-(Formally known as Field Permit) The AF Form 1024, Confined Space Entry Permit, authorizes entry into permit-required confined spaces.
+(Formally known as Field Permit.)
+The AF Form 1024, Confined Space Entry Permit, authorizes entry into permit-required confined spaces.
 It shall be a written document and can be modified and locally reproduced.

-7.5.4.1 The Entry Authority or Designated Alternate shall only issue an Entry Permit for fuel tank/cell entries performed under conditions consistent with the MEP.
+7.5.4.1 The Entry Authority/Supervisor or Designated Alternate shall only issue an Entry Permit for fuel tank/cell entries performed under conditions consistent with the MEP.
 Entry Permits may be issued for similar tasks performed under similar conditions in different fuel tanks/cells on the same aircraft.
 The Entry Permit will cover the duration of the task(s) to be performed unless conditions under which the Entry Permit was issued change prior to task completion.
 The Entry Permit will never be issued for more than one year.
-The Entry Authority/Designated Alternate will:
+The Entry Authority/Supervisor/Designated Alternate will:

-a.
-Only issue an Entry Permit after all controls and testing are established/accomplished.
-Permits shall only be issued when conditions of the MEP are met.

-- b.
-Never permit entry into a fuel tank/cell with an IDLH atmosphere. - c.
-Ensure fuel tank/cell entries and the work performed adhere to established safety practices, procedures in this technical order and the MEP. - d.
-Ensure fuel tank/cell entry team (Entrant, Attendant and Equipment Monitor/Runner, if required) are qualified in accordance with this chapter.
+- Only issue an Entry Permit after all controls and testing are established/accomplished.
+Permits shall only be issued when conditions of the MEP are met. - Never permit entry into a fuel tank/cell with an IDLH atmosphere. - Ensure fuel tank/cell entries and the work performed adhere to established safety practices, procedures in this TO and the MEP. - Ensure fuel tank/cell entry team (Entrant, Attendant and Equipment Monitor/Runner, if required) are qualified in accordance with this chapter.

-7.5.4.2 The Entry Authority or Designated Alternate will amend or reissue the Entry Permit if conditions of the original Entry Permit change prior to task completion, and the changed conditions are consistent with the MEP.
+7.5.4.2 The Entry Authority/Supervisor or Designated Alternate will amend or reissue the Entry Permit if conditions of the original Entry Permit change prior to task completion, and the changed conditions are consistent with the MEP.
 Entry Permit conditions are considered changed if:

-- a.
-The originally permitted task(s) change. - b.
-The aircraft is moved. - c.
-Any condition that develops that is inconsistent with or not in adherence to this technical order or the MEP. - d.
-Chemicals not listed in the MEP are introduced into the fuel tank/cell. - e.
-Personnel not previously listed on the Entry Permit require entry into the fuel tank/cell.
+- The originally permitted task(s) change. - The aircraft is moved. - Any condition that develops that is inconsistent with or not in adherence to this TO or the MEP. - Chemicals not listed in the MEP are introduced into the fuel tank/cell. - Personnel not previously listed on the Entry Permit require entry into the fuel tank/cell.